-Section 1.
-Chapter 426 of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 25, inclusive, of this act.

-Sec.
-2. "Intermediary service organization" means an entity that provides services authorized pursuant to section 3 of this act for a person who has a disability or other responsible person.
+- Section 1.
+Chapter 426 of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 25, inclusive, of this act. - Sec.
+2. "Intermediary service organization" means a nongovernmental entity that provides services authorized pursuant to section 3 of this act for a person who has a disability or other responsible person.

 - Sec.
 3. 1.
 An intermediary service organization that is certified pursuant to sections 2 to 25, inclusive, of this act may provide services for a person with a disability or other responsible person relating to personal assistance received by the person with a disability.
 The services that may be provided by an intermediary service organization include, without limitation: - (a) Obtaining a criminal background check of a personal assistant selected by the person with a disability or other responsible person to provide nonmedical services and any medical services authorized pursuant to NRS 629.091; - (b) Providing payroll services to pay the personal assistant and determine any tax liability; - (c) Providing services relating to financial management; and - (d) Providing any other services relating to the employment of a personal assistant and any other financial assistance relating to the personal assistance for the person with a disability. - 2.
-As used in this section: - (a) "Other responsible person" means: - (1) A parent or guardian of, or any other person legally responsible for, a person with a disability who is under the age of 18 years; or - (2) A parent, spouse, guardian or adult child of a person with a disability who suffers from a cognitive impairment.

-(b) "Personal assistance" means the provision of any goods or services to help a person with a disability maintain his independence, personal hygiene and safety, including, without limitation, the provision of services by a personal assistant.

-(c) "Personal assistant" means a person who, compensation and under the direction of a person with a disability or other responsible person, performs services for a person with a disability to help him maintain his independence, personal hygiene and safety.
+As used in this section: - (a) "Other responsible person" means: - (1) A parent or guardian of, or any other person legally responsible for, a person with a disability who is under the age of 18 years; or - (2) A parent, spouse, guardian or adult child of a person with a disability who suffers from a cognitive impairment. - (b) "Personal assistance" means the provision of any goods or services to help a person with a disability maintain his independence, personal hygiene and safety, including, without limitation, the provision of services by a personal assistant. - (c) "Personal assistant" means a person who, for compensation and under the direction of a person with a disability or other responsible person, performs services for a person with a disability to help him maintain his independence, personal hygiene and safety. - Sec.

-Sec.
 4. 1.
-A person, state or local government or agency thereof shall not operate or maintain in this State an intermediary service organization without first obtaining a certificate therefor as provided in sections 2 to 25, inclusive, of this act.

-2. A person who violates the provisions of this section is

-guilty of a misdemeanor.

-- Sec.
-5. Any person, state or local government or agency thereof wishing to obtain a certificate pursuant to the provisions of sections 2 to 25, inclusive, of this act must file with the Office an application on a form prescribed, prepared and furnished by the Office, containing: - The name of the applicant and, if a natural person, 22 whether the applicant has attained the age of 21 years.
+A person shall not operate or maintain in this State an intermediary service organization without first obtaining a certificate therefor as provided in sections 2 to 25, inclusive, of this act. - 2.
+A person who violates the provisions of this section is guilty of a misdemeanor. - Sec.
+5. Any person wishing to obtain a certificate pursuant to the provisions of sections 2 to 25, inclusive, of this act must file with the Office an application on a form prescribed, prepared and furnished by the Office, containing: